What to Expect with an Appointment

 After imaging or review:

-After your imaging/review, you will be asked to provide a form of payment and advised that your report documentation will be e-mailed directly to you, typically within one week (or mailed for an additional charge).
+After your imaging/review, you will be asked to provide a form of payment and advised that your report documentation will be e-mailed directly to you, typically within one week.
 (24 hour STAT reports are available upon request and require an additional charge.)
-If you were referred to The Thermogram Center by a doctor who commonly refers to our center and would like a complimentary report to go to that doctor, one will be provided directly to their office upon your request.
+If you were referred to The Thermogram Center by a doctor who commonly refers to our center and would like a complimentary report to go to that doctor, please provide a fax number so the report can be provided directly to their office.

 After the appointment:

 Report packets are typically e-mailed to you (password protection available) in about a week, unless you have requested and paid to have a printed version mailed, or made arrangements to pick your packet up from a service location.
 Report packets include: